-The purpose of these activities is to provide residents with professional skills that will improve their chances of employment later in life.
 The skills development program models a professional work environment.
-For example, residents who work in the phone room or the administration office are encouraged to dress professionally.
-Since many of the men who come to the program do not have any professional attire with them, Harvest House has a “suit room”, supported by generous donations from Moore’s and community members, where residents can pick out and keep the suits and dress clothes that they need.
+For example, residents who work in the phone room or the administration office are expected to dress professionally.
+Since most men come to the program without any professional attire with them, Harvest House has a “suit room”, supported by generous donations from Moore’s and community members, where residents can pick out and keep the suits and dress clothes that they need.